tgrahesh/BatchProcessing/README.md

 4. Create an AWS Batch job definition.
 5. Use the AWS CLI or SDK to submit batch jobs.
 6. Monitor the progress of your batch jobs using AWS Batch tools.
-7. Store the processed images in your chosen storage service.
+7. Store the processed images in your designated Amazon S3 bucket .